 U.S. missile defense systems are designed to protect the U.S. homeland, deployed military forces, and allies from limited ballistic missiles attacks.
-The Pentagon originally sought development of ballistic missile defense (BMD) technology to counter the Soviet nuclear threat during the Cold War, but focus in the twenty-first century has shifted to defending and deterring potential strikes from regional actors, particularly Iran and North Korea.
-In March 2013, the Pentagon announced it would shore up missile defenses on the U.S. west coast to guard against a growing North Korean threat, while effectively cancelling the final phase of plans to deploy missile interceptors in Europe over the next decade.
+The Pentagon originally sought development of ballistic missile defense (BMD) technology to counter the Soviet nuclear threat during the Cold War, but its focus in the twenty-first century has shifted to defending against and deterring potential strikes from regional actors, particularly Iran and North Korea.
+In March 2013, the Pentagon announced it would shore up missile defenses on the U.S. West Coast to guard against a growing North Korean threat, while effectively cancelling the final phase of plans to deploy missile interceptors in Europe over the next decade.
 Proponents of BMD stress its role in the projection of U.S. power abroad and its value as a deterrent, while critics highlight BMD's largely unproven technology and high costs.

 How does ballistic missile defense work?

 Ballistic missiles can be launched from a variety of platforms, including silos, trucks, trains, submarines, ships, and aircraft.
 There are four general classifications based on the maximum distance the missile can travel: short range (less than 1,000 kilometers); medium range (1,000–3,000 kilometers); intermediate range (3,000–5,500 kilometers); and intercontinental, or ICBMs (more than 5,500 kilometers).

 Ballistic missiles have three stages of flight: boost phase, which begins at launch and lasts until rocket engines finish; midcourse phase, the longest stage, when the projectile is on its parabolic path to the target; and terminal phase, when the detached warhead reenters the atmosphere, often traveling less than a minute to impact.